-Visits to the palazzo are by 45-minute guided tour only (in English, French and Italian), for which you'll need to book at least a week in advance – see the website for details.
+Visits to the palazzo are by 45-minute guided tour (in English, French and Italian), for which you'll need to book at least a week in advance – see the website for details.
 Photo ID is required for entry and children under 10 are not admitted.

 The twin fountains in the square outside are enormous granite baths taken from the Terme di Caracalla.